university-of-york/esg-app-planning-poker/README.md

  - `pages/` - Next.js web pages, similar to React routes
  - `components/` - React components for use in Next.js pages
  - `functions/` - Lambda functions for backend API
-   - `index.ts` - Exports all lambda functions for Serveless packaging
+   - `index.ts` - Exports all lambda functions for Serverless packaging
  - `utils/` - Shared utility functions, some of which are specific to the front or back end
    - `utils/api.ts` - Client-side methods for interacting with the API
    - `utils/database.ts` - Back-end methods for interacting with the DynamoDB table